saileshacharya1/multivariate-modeling-of-AV-interests/README.md

 # multivarite-modeling-of-AV-interests
 This is a release of data and analysis scripts of the "Private or on-demand autonomous vehicles?
 Modeling public interest using a multivariate model " research study.
+It contains the 2019 California Vehicle Survey data as well as the scripts followed to clean and analyze the data.
+A word document within the folder "Description.docx" presents the steps followed to get the outputs.
+All scripts are written in R.